Skip to content

 • 2017 Phoenix Lawyer of the Year, ABOTA, Phoenix Chapter

-• American College of Trial Lawyers Fellow (The American College of Trial Lawyers, or ACTL, is an invitation-only fellowship for trial lawyers who have demonstrated the very highest standards of trial advocacy, ethical conduct, integrity, professionalism and collegiality.)
+• Fellow, American College of Trial Lawyers Fellow (The American College of Trial Lawyers, or ACTL, is an invitation-only fellowship for trial lawyers who have demonstrated the very highest standards of trial advocacy, ethical conduct, integrity, professionalism and collegiality.)

 • Sustaining & Leaders Forum Member, AAJ